gabrieljoelc/rappy-log/README.md

 # Rappy Log

 Wraps console log methods so you can set the current log level to only log what you want in the current environment.
+This is useful for debugging in something like React Native.

 # Getting started

-Install it:
+Add it to your app:
 ```
 yarn add rappy-log
 ```